flix/book/src/creating-objects.md

 The `newFile` function takes a string argument and returns a fresh Java `File` object.
-Constructing a fresh object is impure, hence `main` is marked as `Impure` with annotation `\ IO`.
+Constructing a fresh object is impure, hence `main` is marked as having the `IO` effect.

-The type of the File object is written as `##java.io.File` where the two hashes `##` designate that it is a Java type.
-Notice that this is how the return type is specified.
+When we important a constructor, we must specify the types of its formal parameters.
+This is required because Java supports constructor overloading (i.e. a class may have multiple constructors only distinguished by their formal parameters.)

-The `java.io.File` class has another constructor that takes two arguments: one for parent pathname and one for the child pathname.
+For example, the `java.io.File` class has another constructor that takes two arguments: one for the parent pathname and one for the child pathname.
 We can use this constructor as follows:

 ```flix